 I am not a lawyer.
 For 15 years I worked as a communications professional in the high tech industry for companies such as Summit Software, Microsoft, Vulcan, Primus Knowledge Solutions and others.
-In 2007, I joined my husband at Davis Law Group to help revolutionize how law firms serve and communicate with their clients and to manage media relations for the firm.
+I joined my husband at Davis Law Group to help revolutionize how law firms serve and communicate with their clients and to manage media relations for the firm.

 My goal is to make sure that you are consistently receiving the highest quality client service from everyone in our office---receptionists, paralegals, legal assistants, and attorneys.
 We want you to understand exactly what we are doing to manage your case and to ensure that you get fair compensation for your injuries, harms and losses.

 Article by Mischelle Davis - The Lawyer's Wife's Tale: Why I Married Him...Despite The Fact That He Is An Attorney

 I have had a life-long interest in highway and auto safety issues.

 It started when I was a small girl hanging out in the service department of myr grandfather's car dealership where I frequently saw accident-damaged vehicles.
 As a teenager I worked Saturday's at my father's insurance agency where, of course, automobile collisions where always a topic.
 And when a high school classmate died in a drunk driving crash my public safety zeal was solidified.

 I guess it's not surprising that today, after a 15+ year career in the high-tech industry, would dedicate so much of my time to traffic safety advocacy.
 I am an active member of the Washington State chapter of Mothers Against Drunk Driving (MADD) and work as the director of operations for Davis Law Group--side-by-side with my husband in his civil litigation law practice fighting for the legal rights of injury victims and their families.

 I am dedicated to working with Washington State officials to promote laws, policies and programs that prevent motor vehicle crashes, reduce injuries, and save lives.